Austin's Greenland muskox

-Trip Taken: Greenland Winter Muskox
+HUNT: Greenland Winter Muskox

-Consultant: Russ Meyer | Outdoors International
+CONSULTANT: Russ Meyer | Outdoors International

 I booked a last minute cancellation muskox hunt in Greenland.